TUW-GEO/pytesmo/docs/validation_framework.rst

 following steps:

 1. Read all the datasets for a certain job (gpi, lon, lat)
-2. Read all the masking dataset if any
+2. Read all the masking datasets if any
 3. Mask the temporal reference dataset using the masking data
 4. Temporally match all the chosen combinations of temporal reference and other datasets
+5. Scale all datasets into the data space of the data space reference, if scaling is activated
-5. Turn the temporally matched time series over to the metric calculators
+6. Turn the temporally matched time series over to the metric calculators
-6. Get the calculated metrics from the metric calculators
+7. Get the calculated metrics from the metric calculators
-7. Put all the metrics into a dictionary by dataset combination and return them.
+8. Put all the metrics into a dictionary by dataset combination and return them.

 Masking datasets